rkk1995/Dotaproject/README.md

-#DotaProject - created with django
+#DotaProject - created with django + python

 To run